 The following table illustrates the percentage allocations of available cash from operating surplus between the unitholders and our general partner based on the specified target distribution levels.
 The amounts set forth under "Marginal percentage interest in distributions" are the percentage interests of our general partner and the unitholders in any available cash from operating surplus we distribute up to and including the corresponding amount in the column "Total quarterly distribution per unit."
 The percentage interests shown for our unitholders and our general partner for the minimum quarterly distribution are also applicable to quarterly distribution amounts that are less than the minimum quarterly distribution.
-The percentage interests set forth below for our general partner include its 1.6% general partner interest, assume our general partner has contributed any additional capital to maintain its 1.6% general partner interest and has not transferred its incentive distribution rights and there are no arrearages on common units.
+The percentage interests set forth below for our general partner include its 1.3% general partner interest and assume our general partner has contributed any additional capital to maintain its 1.3% general partner interest and has not transferred its incentive distribution rights.

-Marginal percentage interest in distribution Total quarterly distribution per unit Unitholders General partner Minimum Quarterly Distribution \$0.425 98.4% 1.6% First Target Distribution up to \$0.4888 98.4% 1.6% Second Target Distribution above \$0.4888 up to \$0.5313 85.4% 14.6% Third Target Distribution above \$0.5313 up to \$0.6375 75.4% 24.6% Thereafter above \$0.6375 50.4% 49.6%
+Marginal percentage interest in distributions Total quarterly distributions per unit Unitholders General partner Minimum Quarterly Distribution \$0.425 98.7% 1.3% First Target Distribution up to \$0.4888 98.7% 1.3% Second Target Distribution above \$0.4888 up to \$0.5313 85.7% 14.3% Third Target Distribution above \$0.5313 up to \$0.6375 75.7% 24.3% Thereafter \$0.6375 50.7% 49.3%